scrcube/uftdev-aos-web-selenium/README.md

 The above assumes:
 - you have done a maven deploy goal
 - all the relavant *.jar files are in the same directory
+- to get junit.jar and hamcrest-core.jar if not on your system already https://github.com/junit-team/junit4/wiki/Download-and-Install